Perturbative running of the topological angles: in perturbation theory

 In Dim-Reg the very definition of topological term forces us to define the Levi-Civita tensor and deal with the famous $\gamma_5$ problem.
 So far the only known consistent prescription is the 't Hooft-Veltman-Breitenlohner-Maison scheme~\cite{tHooft:1972tcz,Breitenlohner:1977hr}, where the Levi-Civita tensor is a formal object $\epsilon^{\bar\mu\bar\nu\bar\alpha\bar\beta}$ that carries only 4-dimensional indices.
 In other words, the $(d-4)$-dimensional indices $\hat\mu,\hat\nu,\cdots$ of an arbitrary vector do not contribute when contracted with this tensor.
 An important implication is that \ba G_0\widetilde G_0\equiv\frac{1}{2}G_0^{\bar\mu\bar\nu}G_0^{\bar\alpha\bar\beta}\epsilon_{\bar\mu\bar\nu\bar\alpha\bar\beta}=\partial_{\bar\mu} K_0^{\bar\mu} \ea is $4$-dimensional divergence of a ($x^\mu$-dependent) vector.
 Hence the regularized quantity $\int d^dx~G_{0c}\widetilde G_{0c}$ contains a non-trivial residual $(d-4)$-dimensional integral and is not a topological term in $d$ dimensions.

 The $d$-dimensional continuation of \eqref{ZJ} formally represents a set of regularized Green's functions.
-Such a path integral violates two of the familiar properties of the topological angle, namely its periodicity in $2\pi$ and its role as compensator (spurion) of the abelian axial symmetry.
-The technical reason for the first loss boils down to the fact that, as a consequence of \eqref{dK}, the bare angle $\theta_0$ is not the coefficient of a topological operator in the regularized theory.
+Such a path integral violates two of the familiar properties of the topological angle, namely its periodicity in $2\pi$ and its role as compensator (spurion) of the abelian axial symmetry. \footnote{In our discussion we implicitly assume the theory has integer topological index $\nu$.
+The extension of our arguments to theories in which $\nu$ is rational is straightforward.} The technical reason for the first loss boils down to the fact that, as a consequence of \eqref{dK}, the bare angle $\theta_0$ is not the coefficient of a topological operator in the regularized theory.
 The second loss occurs because anomalies are $d$-dependent; as a result, in $d$-dimensions a shift of the coefficient of $G\widetilde G$ does not fully compensate an axial rotation.
 An intuitive way of arriving to the same conclusions is provided by dimensional analysis: the engineering dimension of the bare coupling in Dim-Reg is $[\theta_0]=d-4$, and it is therefore impossible for $\theta_0$ to be periodic in $2\pi$ or even to shift via the dimensionless parameter of the axial transformation while retaining its $\mu$-independence in $d$-dimensions.

 To recover the topological nature of the theta angle, as well as its role as a compensator for abelian axial transformations, one has to derive the renormalized 4-dimensional version of the path integral.
 In general this procedure requires a renormalization of theta as well.
 Renormalization renders $\theta$ a genuinely (4-dimensional) topological term and the background-dependence in the 4-dimensional limit of the path integral \eqref{ZJ} reduces to a dependence on the topological index $\nu$.
 The renormalized coupling $\theta$ is periodic in $2\pi$ and transforms via a shift under abelian axial rotations.
 This ensures in particular that physical amplitudes are invariant under unitary field re-definitions.